diegogutierrez83/get_clean_data/README.md

 * In order to obtain the average for each column variable, for each activity and each subject I used the command subset() inside of a for loop havind a counter from 1 to 30 (each subject).
 Inside of this loop thre are condition (if) to select the activity.
 A local variable called filtered was needed so save the results of colMeans(filtered[,3:68])).
 Other variables were created to save the results in the correct format.

-* Finally, the requeriment 5 was in a table called mytidy.
+* Finally, the requeriment 5 was present in a table called mytidy.

+# Variable names

+* mySubjectTrain : data from subject_train.txt       * mySubjectTest  : data from  subject_test.txt
+* myTrainY   :  data from Y_train.txt                * myTestY    : data from Y_test.txt
+* myFeatures : data from features.txt                * myTest     : data from X_test.txt
+* myTrain    : data from X_train.txt                 * tableActiv : data from myTrain bind to myTest
+* mySubject   : data from mySubjectTrain bind to mySubjectTest